 where your words still hung, growing louder there,

 The promise from the mountain man

-whose eyes had seen the glory of the coming
+whose eyes had seen the coming glory

-as only climbers of such heights can.
+of the sun as only mountain climbers can.

 Here is final part of the speech Martin Luther King Jr. gave the night before he was assassinated: